Than-Duc-Huy/nav-competition-icra2022/README.md

   </p>

 --------------------------------------------------------------------------------
+# MLDA@EEE NTU
+This is the repository for the proposed solution of MLDA@EEE from Nanyang Technological University, Singapore

-# ICRA 2022 BARN Challenge
+# ICRA 2023 BARN Challenge

 ## Requirements
 If you run it on a local machine without containers: